What are the main functions of meiosis?

 What are the functions of mitosis and meiosis?

 The purpose of mitosis is cell regeneration, growth, and asexual reproduction,while the purpose of meiosis is the production of gametes for sexual reproduction.
 Mitosis is a single nuclear division that results in two nuclei that are usually partitioned into two new daughter cells.

-What is the importance of meiosis in humans?
+What is the process of mitosis?

-Which is a function of meiosis Brainly?
+Which of the following is a function of mitosis in humans?

 |Daughter cell identical to parent cell||Daughter cell not identical to parent cell|